Medical Negligence Solicitor

 We will discuss your claim and provide you with advice and an initial opinion regarding your injury, from personal injuries assessment board to issuing proceedings in a case.

-We pride ourselves in knowing that our clients are always fully informed and advised of all aspects of their case from the beginning when they first speak to us regarding an injury such as accident at work, special damages, traumatic experience that goes for long term consequences etc.
+We pride ourselves in knowing that our clients are always fully informed and advised of all aspects of their case from the beginning when they first speak to us regarding an injury such as accident at work, hit and run claims, special damages, traumatic experience that goes for long term consequences etc.

 Cosgrove Gaynard Solicitors, 39 Waterloo road, Dublin 4.